 Wartimus finished cutting through the fence and crawled in first to help the others.
 Andrea came after him, her eyes filled with excitement.
 She was one of those mad, wonderful people who thought the world was filled with delight.
 Even in filthy utility overalls and a burglar's black sock cap she was devastatingly beautiful.

 Helenique squeezed through next, the sharp edges of the fence plucking at her clothes.
 It was obvious to Wartimus that Andrea's childhood friend was both a lesbian and desperately in love with her.
 Andrea laughed the suggestion off, refusing to believe Helenique was so clueless to her own nature.
 And besides, Andrea was used to everyone that met her falling at least a little in love with her.
 Making up the rear, as always, were Andrea's cousin Sticky and his miserable dog, Max.
 Wartimus spent at least ten minutes of every day thinking up hilarious ways for Sticky to die.
 Wartimus hated hippies, and rich hippies doubly so.
-Max was just a low cur that whined piteously because Sticky would only feed him organic hippie garbage that cost more per pound than dry-aged steak.
+And the dog Max was just a low cur that whined piteously because Sticky would only feed him organic hippie garbage that cost more per pound than dry-aged steak.

 Despite Andrea insisting that her friends were an asset, Wartimus spent more time keeping them alive than actually solving the mystery of his father's future diary.
 Professor Hieronymus Riesigmann's body had never been found.
 The police theorized that he had been vaporized in the blast.
-The diary had been given to Wartimus by his father's attorneys after he refused to hold a funeral for an empty casket.
-The diary turned out to be a detailed set of predictions for the next few years of Wartimus' life, years that would be a treasure hunt for seemingly random objects that were hinted to possess an immense power when brought together.
+The diary had been given to Wartimus by his father's attorneys after he refused to hold a funeral for an empty casket; it turned out to be a detailed set of predictions for the next few years of Wartimus' life, years that would be a treasure hunt for seemingly random objects that were hinted to possess an immense power when brought together.

 This was the last location in the diary, the parts warehouse for the Dentzel/Looff Carousel in Seaside Heights, New Jersey.
 Wartimus had crisscrossed the globe on the diary's instructions that was written in the machine-precise script of his father.
 The first entry, dated ten years previous, perfectly described the events of the day his father died.
 If his father knew of his death, why not avoid it?
-If he knew his son would spend years and a sizable percentage of his inheritance chasing the artifacts described within, why hide them in the first place?
+If he knew his son would spend four years and a sizable percentage of his inheritance chasing the artifacts described within, why hide them in the first place?

-The diary said that Funtown would utterly deserted and even contained a diagram of the warehouse and where and how to breach its defenses.
+The diary said that Funtown would utterly deserted and even contained a hand-drawn diagram of the warehouse and where and how to breach its defenses.
 A cakewalk, it said.
 All the pages after the ones describing Wartimus and his team finding "the device" were blank.
 This was the end of the journey.
 The future would be an unknown from this point on, something for Andrea and Wartimus to make their very own.

 Andrea jimmied the warehouse door while Wartimus kept an eye open for guards.
 The diary didn't mention everything.
-In Ghana it hadn't told them that taking the microcircuit would set off a lethal response system that would half-bob Max's tail and burn a hole in Helenique's leg big enough to throw a nickel through before Wartimus could beat the robot to pieces with an office chair.
-Or that the elevator in the secure office tower of an advanced textiles manufacturer would trap them when it sensed too much weight for the security code that was entered.
+In Ghana, it hadn't told them that taking the microcircuit would set off a lethal response system that would half-bob Max's tail and burn a hole in Helenique's leg big enough to throw a nickel through before Wartimus could beat the robot to pieces with an office chair.
+Or that the elevator in the secure office tower of an advanced textiles manufacturer in Rangoon would trap them when it sensed too much weight for the security code that was entered.
 Wartimus had to pull a foot-long piece of frayed cable out of his biceps after the nine story climb in the dark shaft.

 He shooed the others into the warehouse when the door was unlocked and shut it behind him.
 He used a penlight to read the dairy's floor schematic.
 What he wanted was on the far side of the warehouse, but this was the door the diary insisted they come through.
 They had all learned the harsh lessons of disobeying the book.
 He pointed the way, turned off the light and followed them.